How To File for Divorce in Georgia

 Settlement Efforts

-Most divorce cases involve efforts to settle the disputed issues outside of court.
+Most divorce cases involve an out-of-court settlement.
 These efforts may include mediation, arbitration, or a settlement conference.
-These methods of alternative dispute resolution are aimed at avoiding an expensive and time-consuming trial.
-Most divorce cases are able to reach a settlement through one or more of these methods.
+These alternative dispute resolution methods aim to avoid an expensive and time-consuming trial.
+Most couples settle their divorce cases through one of these methods.

 The Trial

-If an agreement can still not be reached on all divorce issues, then a trial will be set.
+The court will schedule a trial if you and your spouse cannot agree on the divorce issues.
 In Georgia, a divorce trial may take place in front of a judge or a jury.
-After trial, the judge will issue a Final Order and Decree of Divorce.
+After trial, the judge will issue a final order and decree of divorce.
 Going to trial is usually very expensive and requires significant attorney's fees and related costs.

 Do I Need a Lawyer to File for Divorce in Georgia?

-Many divorce lawyers offer free initial consultations where you can ask them questions and learn about the types of cases they typically handle.
+You should also have a Georgia divorce lawyer review your settlement agreement.
+This ensures that you aren't missing anything and that the agreement protects your rights.
+Some divorce lawyers offer free initial consultations where you can ask questions and learn about the cases they typically handle.

 Georgia Divorce Laws at a Glance